kghq/RemindAir25/README.md

 ## Future
 With tiles layout, long press to edit, start, and delete.
 A dedicated button "Play" to move to the TimerView.
 All the rest of the tile moves to DetailView.

+## Concerns about the input in Add and Edit
+align to the right
+indicate that it's seconds, maybe somehow convert to minutes numpad check against pasting some text additional validation?

+## Breath summary layout